 The string of "Provides" in the librust-winapi-dev Debian package control file could not fit in the pre-defined memory constraints of libdebian-installer4, because it has 74,885 bytes of data, and it broke cdebootstrap.

 This bug made it into Debian testing and then into Buster when it reached stable status.
-It has recently been patched in libdebian-installer 0.119.
+It was patched in libdebian-installer 0.119.

 For about six months we patched around the bug by providing our own libdebian-installer4 for Pengwin.
-We have since dropped that on our development branch, which has allowed us to unify our x64 and arm64 build scripts and will be used to build Pengwin 1.3 images.
+We later dropped that on our development branch, which allowed us to unify our x64 and arm64 build scripts and was used to build Pengwin 1.3 images.

 But that is how the Windows API (and Rust!) ended up temporarily breaking Debian Stable.

 - Use Rust on Windows?
 Peter's Patreon is here.

 - Thank you to everyone who works on Debian and maintains the low-level tooling to build and adapt the Debian Universal Operating System.